Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

-The following corollary is Theorem~\ref{maintheoremint}, which gives us a partial answer to the geometric Bogomolov conjecture.
+The second corollary shows Theorem~\ref{maintheoremint}, which gives us a partial answer to the geometric Bogomolov conjecture.

-\begin{Corollary}[Theorem~\ref{maintheoremint}] Let $A$ be an abelian variety over $\overline{K}$ with $\ndr A \leq 1$.
-Let $X$ be an irreducible closed subvariety of $A$.
-Then $X$ does not have dense small points unless it is a special subvariety. \end{Corollary}
+\begin{Corollary}[cf. Theorem~\ref{maintheoremint}] Let $A$ be an abelian variety over $\overline{K}$ with $\ndr (A) \leq 1$ and let $X$ be a closed subvariety of $A$.

-\begin{Pf} Let $X$ be an irreducible closed subvariety of $A$.
 Suppose that $X$ has dense small points.
-We show that $X/G_{X}$ consists of a single point, which is sufficient for the corollary.
+Then $X$ is the translate of an abelian subvariety by a special point.
+In particular, it is a special subvariety. \end{Corollary}